A Debugging Check is a type of Check that detects if a debugger is attached to the application.

 To have Dotfuscator inject Debugging Checks into your application, first enable code injection.

-Then, configure the Checks via the user interface, or by annotating your source code with
+Then, configure the Checks in the Config Editor, or by annotating your source code with

 Both of these methods allow you to specify various properties that determine how the Check operates; for a full listing, see the